orm81zp/goitneo-python-hw-2-group-6/README.md

 ## Description

 File name `address_book.py`.
-The file contains all neccessary classes and functions.
+The file contains a main function with testing implementation and be called dirrectly from the console `python address_book.py`.

 ## How to run

-Example of the use:
+Example of the use manually:

 **Creating a new address book**